lpsinger/userguide/glossary.rst

            R = \left(\frac{3 V_z}{4 \pi}\right)^{1/3}.

+    ROC
+        A receiver operating characteristic (ROC) curve is a plot that illustrates the diagnostic ability of a binary classifier system with variable discrimination threshold.
+It is a plot of the true positive rate (TPR) against the false positive rate (FPR), at various threshold settings.

     secondary
         When referring to the two component compact objects or the masses of the two component compact objects in a binary, the `secondary` is the